 Stool color depends on various factors.
 One of the biggest variable that determines the color of your stool is the food that we eat.
 When you consume dark colored vegetables and leafy greens such as spinach and kale, your stool can turn into a dark green color.
 Eating beetroot can turn the stool into a deep red color.
 Some medicines can turn your poop clay-colored or even white.
 However, it is a serious issue when your poop turns into a jet black color as it might be a sign of potential intestinal bleeding.

-Health experts say that black-colored stool might be a result of taking supplements or binge eating black licorice as well, so if you notice your poop turn jet black, it is recommended that you check with your
+Health experts say that black-colored stool might be a result of taking supplements or binge eating black licorice as well, so if you notice your poop turn jet black, it is recommended that you check with your physician to rule out any potential ailments.

 The Importance Of Eating Greens